-- Accepting applications from schools for grants of up to £25,000 from our Evidence Based Practice Fund, to improve outcomes in English, Maths and STEM or supporting transitions for disadvantaged pupils.
+- Offer schools grants of up to £25,000 from our Evidence Based Practice Fund, to improve outcomes in English, Maths and STEM or supporting transitions for disadvantaged pupils.

-- Offering schools funded trips to visit other education establishments across the country to learn and bring back best practice.
+- Offer schools funded trips to visit other education establishments across the country to learn and bring back best practice.

-- Working with the Ipswich Research School and Suffolk & Norfolk Maths Hub to help schools evaluate their own practice and directing them to evidence-based practice.
+- Work with the Ipswich Research School and Suffolk & Norfolk Maths Hub to help schools evaluate their own practice and directing them to evidence-based practice.

-- Prioritising Ipswich schools for national funds, such as Strategic School Improvement Funds (SSIF) and Teaching Learning Innovation Fund (TLIF).
+- Prioritise Ipswich schools for national funds, such as Strategic School Improvement Funds (SSIF) and Teaching Learning Innovation Fund (TLIF).

-- Trialing approaches to improve support for disadvantaged pupils entering secondary school and college
+- Trial approaches to improve support for disadvantaged pupils entering secondary school and college

 Contact us for more information and to find out how to be involved.